pelleknaap/zermelo.go/README.md

 # zermelo.go
 A little zermelo API wrapper, made in Go (golang).
 I'll add a lot of other features in the near future but for now it only supports getting an access token with a "koppel code" and getting appointments.
+Things I'm looking into adding are:
+Function to get current announcements,

 # Quick Start
 Create a "ZermeloData" object, provide the access_token directly or use a "koppel code".